 Three Primary Ways to Play Limited

-You get 6 booster packs to build a 40+ card deck from.
+You get six booster packs to build a (minimum) 40-card deck from.
 You open and keep all cards in those packs, which become your “pool.”
 Any number of players can participate in a Sealed Deck event, and Prerelease events can have tons of people!

-Ideally played with 8 players in a “pod”.
+Ideally played with eight players in a “pod.”
 Each player received three booster packs, typically of the same set.
 In past years, though, two or even three similar sets may be involved.
 Please keep in mind that during the draft you are not allowed to talk, signal, or show your cards to other players*.

 *Depending on the environment in your Friendly Local Game Store, some idle chit-chat may occur, or celebration when a good/expensive card is opened.
 Feel it out!

-After that there is a method all 8 players follow:
+After that, there’s a method all eight players follow:

 - You all simultaneously open one pack; remove any tokens, rules cards, advertisements, and/or art cards.
 Leave in all dual-faced real cards and any cards with a “Card Back” (if the back of the card looks like a real MTG card, leave it in).
 You may be instructed to remove the basic land, depending on the set.